addania/coding/src/pages/Tabula_Rasa.md

 ![](https://i.imgur.com/Ly5LiZx.jpg "Photo by Janko Ferlic from Pexels")<p style="font-size: 12px; text-align: right">_Photo by Janko Ferlic from Pexels_</p>

+> Here is a list of core extensions for Visual Studio Code:

+- Github Copilot (- needs to be requested via Github to your organization which needs to approve the request.
+For that go to your Github repository -> Copilot -> Request)
+- Github Copilot Chat
+- ESLint
+- Javascript and Typescript Nightly

-Here is a list of useful extensions for Visual Studio Code which you might consider:
+> Here is a list of other useful extensions for Visual Studio Code which you might consider:

 -     auto-rename-tag	- 	Automatically rename paired HTML/XML tag
 -     bracket-pair-colorizer	- 	Colorizes bracket pairs